Welcome to our Valorant Gun Tier List (Last Updated Patch 5.03)

 - Probably the best gun to go with if you are a newbie and are familiarising yourself with the fundamentals of a tactical shooter.

 Type: Assault Rifle – Creds: ¤ 2,900 – Magazine: 25 / 75 – Wall Penetration: Medium

 - Vandal has a slower fire rate (9.75 rounds/sec, 585 RPM) and a slightly smaller magazine in comparison to the Phantom.

 - The main advantage of using the Vandal is its consistent damage output and one-shot kills when hitting the opponent’s head (at all ranges).

-- The Judge is the most expensive shotgun but also most effective in the game in almost all situations
+- The Judge is the most expensive shotgun but also most effective compared to the others.

-- The main selling feature for the weapon is its full-automatic firing mode which makes it extremely effective against close ranges, even against far superior Rifles/Snipers.
+- The main selling feature for the weapon is its full-automatic firing mode which makes it extremely effective against close ranges, even against opponents who have purchased rifles like the Phantom.

 Type: Heavy – Creds: ¤ 3,200 – Magazine: 100 – Wall Penetration: High

 - A well-played Odin is a force to be reckoned with – close chokepoints or common areas that are wallbang-able aren’t so secure anymore with the threat of an Odin around.